A group of students lays lettuce starters on a wicking strip for an indoor planting system.

 Vertical towers with leafy lettuce growing indoors.

-One of the projects, tied to student learning, is in partnership with Sodexo, which runs our food services on campus.
+One of the projects, tied to student learning, is in partnership with our catering company.
 They recently acquired a vertical farming wall for the community to help students learn about growing their own food.

 “The idea was for us all to learn about food systems, where food comes from, how much you can grow, how the hydroponics system works,” Craig says.